BasicWolf/archived-concrete-settings/docs/src/basic_concepts.rst

 :class:`Setting <concrete_settings.Setting>` class and overriding
 ``Setting.__get__()``.

-Another way would be using the supplied Settings Behavior mechanism by "decorating" settings.
+Another way would be using the supplied Settings Behavior mechanism - by "decorating" settings.
 For example, let's take a look at the built-in :class:`deprecated <concrete_settings.contrib.behaviors.deprecated>` behavior.
-It simply adds :class:`DeprecatedValidator <concrete_settings.contrib.validators.DeprecatedValidator>` to the setting.
+It conveniently adds :class:`DeprecatedValidator <concrete_settings.contrib.validators.DeprecatedValidator>` to the setting validators.
 The rationale of using the behavior instead of a validator is improved readability.
 Just have a look:

 .. testcode:: quickstart-behavior